nicklockwood/FXForms/README.md

 Version 1.1 beta

+- Keyboard will now display "next" in cases where next cell acceptsFirstResponder
 - Added FXFormFieldTypeImage and FXFormImagePickerCell
 - Added FXFormFieldTypeLongText for multiline text
 - Added FXFormFieldValueTransformer for adapting field values for display